lamortenera/kfoots/README.md

 kfoots
 ======

-R package to fit multivariate discrete probability distributions to count data
+R package to fit multivariate discrete probability distributions to count data.
+This package provides the core statistical fitting functions that the epicseg package is based on.

 ## Installation